ACC Quality Summit: NCDR and Accreditation Annual Session & Expo eSyllabus

 An application is pending for ACC Quality Summit to be an ASRT-approved activity.
 If you would like to receive ASRT Continuing Education (CE) credit, you must pick up a form from the onsite Registration Desk to log your hours then return it at the end of the conference.

 You must also complete a brief evaluation survey online that we will send to you by email after the conference concludes.
 If you do not receive an email with the link to the evaluation survey soon after the conference, or if you have questions, please contact the NCDR Service Center at 800-257-4737 or email firstname.lastname@example.org, or contact the Education Department at email@example.com.

 Abstracts and articles contained in this course guide have been reprinted with permission.

-This information was provided for general medical education purposes only and not meant to substitute for the independent medical judgment of a clinician relative to diagnostic and treatment options for a specific patient’s medical condition.
+This information is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a clinician relative to diagnostic and treatment options for a specific patient’s medical condition.

 The American College of Cardiology does not warrant the completeness, accuracy or usefulness of any opinions, advice, services or other information provided through this activity.
 In no event will ACC be liable for any decision made, or action taken, in reliance upon the information provided through this activity.

 Accredited status does not imply endorsement by the ACC of any commercial products displayed in conjunction with this activity.

 ACC reserves the right to modify faculty and course without notice.